antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 11-3: Main menu**](_static/images/Methylation/fig11-3.png)

-**3)** On "Select a test" menu, select "type_upd (3) cat in Field "Group by" at the bottom of tyhe pulldown menu click next.
+**3)** On "Select a test" menu, select "type_upd (3) cat in Field "Group by" at the bottom of the pulldown menu, click next.
 At select group 1 and 2,select normal (5) and "tumor (5).
-2 outliers ("skip (2)") were ommitted so we will proceed with a total of 10 samples instead of 12.
+2 outliers ("skip (2)") were omitted so we will proceed with a total of 10 samples instead of 12.
 Click the submit button  to proceed.

 ![](_static/images/Methylation/fig11-4a.png)